Cluster size determines internal structure of transcription factories in human cells: RESULTS

-Our results then show that in cases where same- and different-colour correlations overlap (as in the $1$-pattern string), clusters are more mixed (have a larger value of $\theta_{\rm dem}$).
-Instead, in cases where same- and different-color correlations diverge, or are more different (as in the $6$-pattern string), then clusters are typically unmixed, and so have a larger value of $\theta_{\rm dem}$ (Fig.~S2B).
-Mixing is facilitated by the presence of weakly-binding beads, as replacing them with non-interacting ones increases demixing and reduces long-range negative correlations (Fig. S6).
+Our simulations then show that in cases where same- and different-colour Pearson correlations trends overlap (as in the $1$-pattern string, see Fig.~\ref{fig5}Biii), clusters are more mixed (have a larger value of $\theta_{\rm dem}$).
+Instead, in cases where same- and different-color correlations trends do not overlap, or are more different (as in the $6$-pattern string, see Fig.~\ref{fig5}Bii), then clusters are typically unmixed, and so have a larger value of $\theta_{\rm dem}$ (Figure~S2B).
+These results on activity correlation and TF cluster composition suggest that, if eQTLs act transcriptionally as expected~\cite{Brackley2021}, down-regulating eQTLs are likely to be located further from their target genes than up-regulating ones.
+In addition, it is important to note that mixing is promoted by the presence of weakly binding beads; replacing these with non-interacting ones leads to increased demixing and a reduction in long-range negative correlations (Figure S3).
+More generally, our findings indicate that the presence of multiple TF colors offers an effective mechanism to enrich and fine-tune transcriptional regulation.

-Therefore, the sequence of strong and weak binding sites along strings determines the degree of mixing, and the types of small-world network that emerge.
-If eQTLs also act transcriptionally in the way we suggest~\cite{Brackley2021}, we predict that down-regulating eQTLs will lie further away from their targets than up-regulating ones.
-More generally, we suggest that the presence of multiple TF colours provides a powerful pathway to enrich and modulate transcriptional regulation.